 HeadInvest is a financial advisor firm with offices in Portland.
-Clients will have access to just one chartered financial analyst (CFA) on the firm’s seven-person advisory team.
+Clients will have access to just one chartered financial analyst (CFA) and one certided on the firm’s seven-person advisory team.
 The individual client base at this firm is nearly evenly divided between non-high-net-worth individuals and high-net-worth individuals.
 Other typical clients include endowments, trusts, corporations and retirement plans.

 Prior to opening a relationship with this firm, be sure you have at least $500,000 in investable assets.
 However, the firm does state that this is a case-by-case minimum, meaning it will accept smaller accounts at its discretion.